acacia3386/yify/README.md

-# yify
-Welcome to YIFY Movies.
-Here you will be able to browse and watch YIFY Movies online for free in excellent 720p and 1080p quality with the English subtitle.
-Watch Free Movies Online and Download the latest movies without registration at YIFYMovies.is.
+Welcome to <a href="https://yifymovies.is/tag/yify-movies" target="_blank">YIFY Movies</a>.
+Here you will be able to browse and watch <a href="https://yifymovies.is/" target="_blank">YIFY</a> Movies online for free in excellent 720p and 1080p quality with the English subtitle.
+Watch <a href="https://yifymovies.is/tag/free-movies" target="_blank">Free Movies</a> Online and Download the latest movies without registration at YIFYMovies.is.